TIBCOSoftware/snappydata/docs/install.md

 This is similar to how one would provide properties to SnappyData cluster nodes while launching it using the `sbin/snappy-start-all.sh` script.

-The important difference here is that, instead of the hostnames of the locator, lead or store, you have to write {{LOCATOR_N}}, {{LEAD_N}} or {{SERVER_N}} in these files, respectively.
+The important difference here is that, instead of the host names of the locator, lead or store, you have to write {{LOCATOR_N}}, {{LEAD_N}} or {{SERVER_N}} in these files, respectively.
 N stands for Nth locator, lead or server.
-The script replaces these with the actual hostname of the members when they are launched.
+The script replaces these with the actual host name of the members when they are launched.

 The sample conf files for a cluster with 2 locators, 1 lead and 2 stores are given below: